tonqa/JustType/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/JustType/badge.png)](http://cocoadocs.org/docsets/JustType)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/JustType/badge.png)](http://cocoadocs.org/docsets/JustType)

-The Better Keyboard designed for iOS
+The Better Keyboard for iOS
 ---------------------

 JustType is a keyboard extension using swipe gestures, highlighting and suggestions.
 It is built to be used in any iOS text editor and all text-intensive iOS apps.